jonodavis/NZCP-Verifier/README.md

 # NZ COVID Pass Verifier
 This is an API which verifies whether an NZ COVID Pass is valid or not.
+There is an instance of this API running on https://api.pancake.nz/verify which can be used free of charge to validate NZ COVID Passes.
+If you wish to run the API yourself, you can follow the steps below.

+**NOTE:** The API does not store any data from NZ COVID Passes other than in short-term memory whilst checking the validity of the pass.

 ## Steps to run the API locally
 1. Create a new virtual environment:
 ```